htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    :ticket:`7596`

--  Fixed a bug that prevented *condor_ssh_to_job* from working when the job was in a container and there was a submit file argument :ticket:`7506`
+-  Fixed a bug that prevented *condor_ssh_to_job* from working when the job was in a container and there was a submit file argument.
+   :ticket:`7506`

 -  Fixed a bug where *condor_ssh_to_job* could fail for Docker Universe jobs if